DataDog/terraform-provider-datadog/docs/resources/synthetics_test.md

 - `example` (String) Example for the variable.
 When `secure = true`, this value cannot be returned by the backend.
 Avoid drift by only making updates to this value from within Terraform.
 - `id` (String) When type = `global`, ID of the global variable to use.
 - `pattern` (String) Pattern of the variable.
 When `secure = true`, this value cannot be returned by the backend.
-Avoid drift by only making updates to this value from within Terraform
+Avoid drift by only making updates to this value from within Terraform.
 - `secure` (Boolean) Whether the value of this variable will be obfuscated in test results.